Ignia/Style-Guide/C-Based Languages/README.md

 - Always use braces with multi-line blocks (may skip for single-line, single-statement expressions)
 - `if` and `else` should always be on the same column; same with `try`, `catch`, `finally`
   - i.e., do not place `else`, `catch`, or `finally` on the same line as the previous closing brace (`}`)
-- Do not use leading commas; commas should always appear *after* their preceding statement
 - Any `;` used as a statement terminator must be at the end of the line (i.e., only one statement per line)
 - The `?` and `:` in a ternary conditional must have space on *both* sides